ThugsFinance/cloiinkcoin.com/src/content/developers/tutorials/interact-with-other-contracts-from-solidity/index.md

 mapping(address => Counter) _counters;
 ```

-In Ethereum, mapping are equivalent of objects in javascript, they enable to map a key of type A to a value of type B. In this case we map the address of an owner with the instance of its Counter.
+In Cloiinkcoin, mapping are equivalent of objects in javascript, they enable to map a key of type A to a value of type B. In this case we map the address of an owner with the instance of its Counter.

 Instantiating a new Counter for someone will look like this: